ribmarciojr/ribmarciojr/README.md

 ### Raison d'Etre:

-<p>My passion is studying programming and i'd be graceful if i could solve problems and create useful things whith it.</p>
+<p>My passion is studying programming and i'd be graceful if i could solve problems and create useful things with it.</p>